PRGottinger/random-password-generator/README.md

 ## Description

 This website will allow the user to create a unique password made up of between 8 to 128 characters, including lowercase letters, uppercase letters, numbers, and special characters.
+If the user chooses a password shorter than 8 characters or longer than 129, the confirm question will repeat.

     - This project was undertaken to give the user the ability to quickly create a unique password for their various online logins.
     - The goal of this project was to assist the user's ability to increase their personal online security by making it fast and easy to create a unique password.